russarmst/pishlib/README.md

 * Bug reports via Github Issues
 * Additions and corrections to the Documentation and Examples via Github Pull Requests
 * Technical review via Github Issues and/or comments in Pull Request.
 For example are default settings sane, does this methodology work on a particular model of Pi, does this have side effects that the user should be aware of etc.
+* Techincal implementation details for functions ie. how would we achieve the desired functionality using bash.

 ## Credits
 * Russell Armstrong - original author and project maintainer